NOL Triggers Refund for Earlier Year Adjustments

 Stine’s motion to correct the judgment is an attempt to rewrite its complaint and motion for summary judgment to include claims for a refund of additional credits not litigated before this court.
 The government asks the court to deny the motion because (1) it is not a proper Rule 60(a) motion; (2) Stine’s claims for additional refunds were not litigated and not before the Court; (3) Stine did not meet its burden of proof that it is entitled to additional funds; and (4) Stine’s claims for 2003-2008 have been finally adjudicated.

+The court did not agree with the IRS.
 The court concluded that there was a mistake or inadvertent error in its judgment because it did not include the total amount of disallowed deductions (2008 Go Zone deductions) and the claims for years 2003 through 2007 predicated upon the loss carryback for the 2008 taxable year.
+Thus, the court concluded that the higher refund amount was allowable.

 Watch Our Free On-Demand Webinar